I Gave You My Heart (Didn't I)

 "I Gave You My Heart (Didn't I)" is the third single taken from Hot Chocolate's 1983 album Love Shot.
-It was the only Top 20 single from the album, peaking at #13 in the UK Singles Chart in 1984.
+It was the only Top-20 single from the album, peaking at number 13 in the UK Singles Chart in 1984.
 It remains a popular favourite among fans, but is not one of their more significant hits.
 The songwriter was Richard Gower, lead singer of the group Racey.